Tkd-Alex/Twitch-Channel-Points-Miner-v2/README.md

 - Rewrite the entire code using classe instead of module with global variables
 - Automatic download the followers list and use as input
 - Better 'Watch Streak' strategy in priority system [#11](https://github.com/Tkd-Alex/Twitch-Channel-Points-Miner-v2/issues/11)
-- Auto claim game drops from Twitch inventory [#21](https://github.com/Tkd-Alex/Twitch-Channel-Points-Miner-v2/issues/21)
+- Auto claim game drops from Twitch inventory [#21](https://github.com/Tkd-Alex/Twitch-Channel-Points-Miner-v2/issues/21) Read more about game drops [here](https://help.twitch.tv/s/article/mission-based-drops)
 - Place the bet / make prediction and won or lose (good luck) your channel points! **(CURRENTLY IN BETA)**

 For the bet system the script use Selenium.
 Could be usefull understand how to MakePrediction usign a [POST] request.
 I've also write a [poc](/TwitchChannelPointsMiner/classes/Twitch.py#L160) but I don't know how to calculate/create the transactionID.
 Any helps are welcome